Essay 6.4 — The Markov Phasic Brain, Part 5 of 13.

 The phase’s pacing follows the cycle’s shared shape.

-A pair of point gates paces the read/write rhythm against the working CLAUDE.md.
+The min-max gate paces the read/write rhythm against the working CLAUDE.md — read before you write, synthesize before you read more, with a CLAUDE.md update resetting the count.
 A small direct-action budget grants +3 per plan-subagent dispatch and consumes 1 per direct CLAUDE.md edit outside .claude/ — the same mechanism that pushes OBSERVE toward delegation, here pushing PLAN the same way.
 The mechanics mirror OBSERVE; only the subagent roster differs.

-The rest of this essay opens the plan-state machine the plan_file moves through across cycles, opens the plan document’s opinionated structure, and closes on the customization surfaces.
+The rest of this essay covers the Stage decision the plan_file records, the plan document’s opinionated structure, and the customization surfaces.

 Naming the contract

 The file’s lifecycle splits across phases from there.
 EXECUTE creates the named document in cycle 1 and writes the initial plan into it.
-VERIFY edits it across every cycle — appending status rows, captured lessons, completion marks as the work matures.
-PLAN itself never edits the file directly; from cycle 2 onward it reads the file back at phase entry, treating it as the long-term contract the cycle inherits. ⓘ
+VERIFY refines it across cycles — sharpening acceptance criteria or dropping ones that prove untestable as the work matures.
+PLAN itself never edits the file directly; from cycle 2 onward it reads the file back at phase entry, treating it as the long-term contract the cycle inherits.

 Inside the plan document

-Plan documents live at a known path inside the agent’s knowledge directory.
+Plan documents live at a known path inside the agent’s job directory.
 Their structure is opinionated.

-Each one carries a stated goal, an acceptance-criteria list, the altered list — the dirs whose CLAUDE.md the agent edited during OBSERVE or PLAN, each one scoped exactly (no walking up to parents, no descent into nested dirs), introduced in Essay 5.7 as the mechanism that lets PLAN scope EXECUTE’s reach — and an explicit set of judgment-call criteria.
-The judgment-call criteria are the points where EXECUTE is expected to make a real decision rather than mechanically follow a recipe. ⓘ
+Each one carries a stated goal, an acceptance-criteria list, the altered list — the dirs whose CLAUDE.md the agent edited during OBSERVE or PLAN, each one scoped exactly (no walking up to parents, no descent into nested dirs), introduced in Essay 5.7 as the mechanism that lets PLAN scope EXECUTE’s reach, the structural guardrail that keeps a build from silently widening past the directories the cycle agreed to touch — and an explicit set of judgment-call criteria.
+The judgment-call criteria are the points where EXECUTE is expected to make a real decision rather than mechanically follow a recipe.

 The contract handoff